-TM: That's exactly right.
-The fact the Renubot can mow at night has been a game changer for some O&M managers, since it has never been done before.
-They like the fact that the grass can be mowed at night in a certain sector of the facility, before crews arrive in the morning for maintenance or repairs.
+TM: Yes, that's right.
+The fact it can mow at night has been a game changer for some O&M managers since it has never been done before.
+They like the fact that the grass can be mowed at night in a certain sector of the facility before crews arrive in the morning for maintenance or repairs.
 This is an industrial machine that's rugged, reliable and significantly cuts vegetation management costs and carbon emissions.